adamgligor/adamgligor.github.io/_posts/2019-11-15-sqlalchemy-subqueries.md

 tags: programming
 ---

-Here's how I put together a complex query in sqlalchemy using subqueries
+Here's how I put together a complex query in sqlalchemy using subqueries.

 ## Approach